[biennale]

 [shell]

-(2) Distance of The Moon, Italo Calvino, Penguin Books Limited, 2018
+[2] Italo Calvino, Distance of The Moon, Penguin Books Limited, 2018,2.

-(3) Even though Rock samples collected during the Apollo missions provided evidence that the Moon resulted from an object crashing into Earth in the early history of the solar system.
-Perhaps most importantly, the rock samples indicated that the Moon was once a part of Earth.
+[3] Even though Rock samples collected during the Apollo missions provided evidence that the Moon resulted from an object crashing into Earth in the early history of the solar system.
+Perhaps most importantly, the rock samples indicated that the Moon was once a part of Earth.[4]
+The Moon is in fact still moving away from the Earth at about two centimeters peryear.